Durant, Oklahoma: Arts and culture

-Durant is home to the annual Magnolia Festival and the Three Valley Museum.
-The festival is put on by the Durant Chamber of Commerce and Durant Main Street Program the weekend following Memorial Day.
-It features music, shopping, shows, and two pageants – the Magnolia Pageant and the Choctaw Princess Pageant.

 The Oklahoma Legislature proclaimed Durant as the "Magnolia Capital of the World" in 1993.
-Every year since, the town has celebrated a Magnolia Festival during the weekend following Memorial Day.
+Every year since, the town has celebrated a Magnolia Festival during the weekend following Memorial Day.The festival is put on by the Durant Chamber of Commerce and Durant Main Street Program; it features music, shopping, shows, and two pageants – the Magnolia Pageant and the Choctaw Princess Pageant.

 Durant has a "World's Largest Peanut" monument, a title it shares with two other monuments in Texas and Ashburn, Georgia.
 This monument to the peanut growers in Bryan County is located on the front lawn of Durant's city hall.
 Dedicated in 1973, it includes a time capsule that contains historic and legal documents, which was unearthed in 2023.

 The Three Valley Museum houses historical artifacts of Bryan County.
-Opened in 1976, it is named for a book about Durant, Queen of the Three Valleys by Henry McCreary, which references the city's location in the middle of the Red, Blue River, and Washita River valleys.
+Opened in 1976, it is named for a book about Durant, Queen of the Three Valleys, by Henry McCreary, which references the city's location in the middle of the Red, Blue River, and Washita River valleys.
 The museum's exhibits include an early law office, doctor's office, child's room, parlor, and general store.

 The Oklahoma Shakespearean Festival is housed on the campus of Southeastern Oklahoma State University.
 Oklahoma Shakespearean Festival is one of the top summer theatre festivals in America.
 It has made Durant and Southeastern Oklahoma State University a destination for tourists, professional and aspiring actors and theatre artisans.

 Sports

 Although no major sports team is located in Durant, many sporting opportunities are found in the city, including the Durant Multi-Sports Complex, golf, soccer pitches, and baseball fields.

-The Durant Multi-Sports Complex is an athletic facility located 2 mi southeast of Durant, on Highway 78.
-The sports complex, dedicated on November 17, 2006, sits on 80 acres, with 100 acres undeveloped.
-It consists of baseball and softball fields, soccer pitches, and a football stadium/track field.
+The Durant Multi-Sports Complex athletic facility is located 2 mi southeast of Durant, on Highway 78.
+Dedicated on November 17, 2006, it sits on 80 acres, with 100 acres undeveloped.
+It has of baseball and softball fields, soccer pitches, and a football stadium/track field.
 A 17 acre lake is under construction, and a walking and biking trail is planned to be built around the lake.
 The cost of the complex was $7 million.

 College athletics

 Southeastern Oklahoma State University competes in NCAA Division II in the Great American Conference.
-The Savage Storm compete in the following sports: baseball, men's and women's basketball, football, men's and women's tennis, men's golf, rodeo, women's cross country, softball, women's track & field and women's volleyball.
+The Savage Storm compete in these sports - baseball, men's and women's basketball, football, men's and women's tennis, men's golf, rodeo, women's cross-country running, softball, women's track and field, and women's volleyball.
 In 2000, the baseball team won the Division II college world series.